 What does the prostate cancer screening test involve?

-Read more about the PSA blood test.
+Read more about the PSA blood test

 Do I have to take part in screening?

-It could then take years for the screening programme to be made available to every man with a known BRCA gene variant in the UK.
-This page will continue to be updated with the latest information as this develops.
+It could then take years for the screening programme to be made available to every man with a known BRCA2 gene variant and family history of cancer in the UK.

 What if I want to get tested now?